Creates a new Net::SMTP object and connects to the server.

 Net::SMTP.start('your.smtp.server') do |smtp| smtp.send_message msgstr, 'from@example.com', ['dest@example.com'] end

-object is yielded to the block, and automatically closed when the block finishes.
-If called without a block, the newly-opened Net::SMTP
+If called with a block, the newly-opened Net::SMTP object is yielded to the block, and automatically closed when the block finishes.
+If called without a block, the newly-opened Net::SMTP object is returned to the caller, and it is the caller’s responsibility to close it when finished.

-is the hostname or ip address of your smtp server.
+address is the hostname or ip address of your smtp server.

-is the port to connect to; it defaults to port 25.
+port is the port to connect to; it defaults to port 25.

-is the HELO domain provided by the client to the server (see overview comments); it defaults to ‘localhost’.
+helo is the HELO domain provided by the client to the server (see overview comments); it defaults to ‘localhost’.

 This method may raise:

-session has been started.
+true if the SMTP session has been started.

-Opens a TCP connection and starts the SMTP
+Opens a TCP connection and starts the SMTP session.

-is the HELO domain that you’ll dispatch mails from; see the discussion in the overview notes.
+helo is the HELO domain that you’ll dispatch mails from; see the discussion in the overview notes.

-specifies the type of authentication to attempt; it must be one of :login, :plain, and :cram_md5.
-See the notes on SMTP
+If both of user and secret are given, SMTP authentication will be attempted using the AUTH command. authtype specifies the type of authentication to attempt; it must be one of :login, :plain, and :cram_md5.
+See the notes on SMTP Authentication in the overview.

-object is yielded to the block, and automatically closed after the block call finishes.
+When this methods is called with a block, the newly-started SMTP object is yielded to the block, and automatically closed after the block call finishes.
 Otherwise, it is the caller’s responsibility to close the session when finished.

-This is very similar to the class method SMTP.start
+This is very similar to the class method SMTP.start.

 require 'net/smtp' smtp = Net::SMTP.new('smtp.mail.server', 25) smtp.start(helo_domain, account, password, authtype) do |smtp| smtp.send_message msgstr, 'from@example.com', ['dest@example.com'] end

-If session has already been started, an IOError
+If session has already been started, an IOError will be raised.

 This method may raise:

-public setter for the typecode v
+public setter for the typecode v. (with validation)

 see also URI::FTP.check_typecode